-That see-saw that I was talking to you about -- you can't be on one side of the see-saw for too long or otherwise
+You can't be on one side of the see-saw for too long

-So what is it that brings the see-saw back to its normal or creating a balance?
+So what is it that brings the see-saw back to its normal or create a balance?

 The other two factors which include protein C and protein S.

-To all these, will work via your extrinsic system.
+So, all of these, will work via your extrinsic system.

 and later on are going to much greater detail.

 You'll notice that factor VII here converges upon factor X